 For the purpose of this paragraph, "vehicles" means vehicles of categories L, M, N, O, T, as well as bicycles, such vehicles being equipped with retro-reflectors, with lighting and light-signalling devices, which are switched ON.

 6.1.7.3.
-It shall always be possible to switch the main-beam headlamps ON and OFF manually and to manually deactivate the automatic control of the main-beam headlamps.
+It shall always be possible to switch the driving-beam headlamps ON and OFF manually and to manually deactivate the automatic control of the driving-beam headlamps.

-Moreover, the switching OFF of the main-beam headlamps and the deactivation of their automatic control shall be by means of a simple and immediate manual operation; the use of sub-menus is not allowed.
+Moreover, the switching OFF of the driving-beam headlamps and the deactivation of their automatic control shall be by means of a simple and immediate manual operation; the use of sub-menus is not allowed.

 6.1.7.4.
-The main-beam headlamps may be switched ON either simultaneously or in pairs.
+The driving-beam headlamps may be switched ON either simultaneously or in pairs.

-For changing over from the dipped to the main beam at least one pair of main-beam headlamps shall be switched ON.
-For changing over from the main-beam to the dipped-beam all main-beam headlamps shall be switched OFF simultaneously.
+For changing over from the passing to the driving-beam at least one pair of driving-beam headlamps shall be switched ON.
+For changing over from the driving-beam to the passing-beam all driving-beam headlamps shall be switched OFF simultaneously.

 The auxiliary driving-beam(s), class RA, shall only be switched ON together with the driving-beams of another class, except when one or more pair(s) of auxiliary driving-beams, class RA, are used to produce light signals consisting of intermittent switching ON at short intervals (paragraph 5.12.).

 6.1.7.5.
-The dipped-beams may remain switched ON at the same time as the main beams.
+The passing-beams may remain switched ON at the same time as the driving-beams.

 6.1.8.
 Tell-tale